Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 The benchmark(s):

 * Gaussian:  Gaussian elimination with partial pivoting (see README inside).

+* Weno: a classical computation in hyperbolic PDES (see README inside).

 We will add other numerical significative benchmarks in the (near) future.